 Students' financial accounts are required to be current and up to date at all times.
 All outstanding past due balances must be paid by the first week of classes each semester.
-If a student is receiving a Perkins or College loan, all promissory loan notes must be signed by the required date shown on the Academic Calendar each semester.
+If a student is receiving a Federal Direct or institutional loan, all promissory loan notes must be signed by the required date shown on the Academic Calendar each semester.

 The College reserves the right to change any of the following fees at any time should conditions make it necessary.